An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 #9.
 Indexing

-The index is where Google stores information about pages it has crawled.
-It’s also where it selects the content to rank for a particular search query.
-Google is rapidly expanding, culling, and updating its index of the Internet.
+The index is where Google stores information about pages it has crawled and where it selects the content to rank for a particular search query.
+Google is rapidly expanding, culling, and updating its index.

 Recommended Reading: 3 Common Search Engine Indexing Problems